 - Submit official college or university transcripts, if applicable.

 If applicant has fewer than 30 transferable college-level credits, please submit official high school transcripts.
+You can use our transcript request form to request transcripts from your previous schools.

 Note: An applicant who has received a bachelor’s degree and wishes to take undergraduate courses without being admitted to a degree-seeking program must complete the following application steps.